 The salloc command is configured to have the default functionality on Atlas.

-The salloc command allocates compute nodes and spawns a shell on the login node with various Slurm environment variables set.
+The salloc command allocates resources for the job, but spawns a shell on the login node with various Slurm environment variables set.

 Job steps can be launched from the salloc shell with the srun command.

 jake.frulla@Atlas-login-1 ~$ salloc -A admin salloc: Pending job allocation 527990 salloc: job 527990 queued and waiting for resources salloc: Granted job allocation 527990 salloc: Waiting for resource configuration salloc: Nodes Atlas-0029 are ready for job jake.frulla@Atlas-login-1 ~$ srun hostname Atlas-0029.HPC.MsState.Edu

 The srun command can be used to launch an interactive shell

 on an allocated node or set of nodes.
 Simply specify the --pty option while launching a shell (such as bash) with srun.
 It is also recommended to set the wallclock limit along with the number of nodes and processors needed for the interactive shell.